Publishing

 Here are the funding options to cover any author processing charges (APCs) you may be asked to pay when submitting your manuscript.

 1. Research Experience for Medical Students (REMS) project funding: Each REMS student has $1,000 to use for either publication fees or travel/presentations.
 The manuscript must be directly related to your REMS project and not a case report or other paper.
+Visit the REMS website for more information on publication support.

 Current Indexing Status: Not currently indexed for MEDLINE